 - Select the Supplier.

 Now, instead of updating the inventory, the purchase is saved separately into the inventory prepaid account.
 When you receive the items, you should create a bill for them.
 Then create another bill and credit it from the inventory prepaid account.
 By doing so, you’ve balanced your inventory prepaid account and the balance sheet.

 How to Enter Inventory in QuickBooks Online?

-Inventory contains a list of items bought and sold by a company.
+The inventory contains a list of items bought and sold by a company.
 In QuickBooks, users can enter inventory items and data related to them.
 Once the inventory is set up and items entered, users can track the items and add them to the sales list directly through QB.

 There are several product and service types in QuickBooks.
 You need to be familiar with them in order to select the right type to track the inventory properly.
-Below, you’ll find information of the types of products and services:
+Below, you’ll find information on the types of products and services:

 - Inventory – Products sold by your company.
 You can track them and add them to the sales forms if you’ve the Plus or Advanced plan for QuickBooks online.